krisbaranski/krisbaranski/README.md

 ### Hallo Friends, welcome to my profile!

 My name is Kris.
-I'm using JavaScript/Typescript, HTML, CSS3 and i'm currently:
+I'm using JavaScript/Typescript, HTML, CSS3 and i'm currently learning:
-- learning React, Next.js and Gatsby.js
+- Node.JS,
+-
 - open for job offfers, challenges, new tasks and projects

 Feel free to look at my works, containing learning process and skills that i achieve.